Celebrating the life of Princess Charlotte

 Following several miscarriages, Charlotte fell pregnant in April 1817.
 The nation was overjoyed at the prospect of another healthy heir to the throne but sadly their hopes were dashed.

 Her contractions began on the evening of 3 November and the Princess' 50 hours of labour began.
 She gave birth to a stillborn son on 5 November and the early hours of the following morning Charlotte became suddenly ill and died.

 The nation were heartbroken having pinned their hopes on her for stability following the troublesome reign of George III and the unwelcome prospect of George IV's reign.
 Shops ran out of black cloth and commemrative cups, saucers, medals and trinkets of all kinds were bought and sold.

 It's apt then considering how treasured she was by the nation that her death in this painting is depected as an apotheosis, the elevation of someone to divine status.

-The Apotheosis of Princess Charlotte Augusta, Princess of Wales (1796-1817) by Henry Howard depicts the Princess and her baby cradlred to her chest being welcomed by angels into heaven with female figures at her feet mourning her loss.
+The Apotheosis of Princess Charlotte Augusta, Princess of Wales (1796-1817) by Henry Howard depicts the Princess and her baby cradled to her chest, being welcomed by angels into heaven with female figures at her feet mourning her loss.